tesseract-ocr/tessdoc/FAQ-Old.md

 To add an extra word list, create a .user-words file as explained in [tesseract(1)](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#config-files-and-augmenting-with-user-data).

 If you want to replace the whole dictionary, you will need to unpack the .traineddata file, create a new word-dawg file, and then pack the files back into a .traineddata file.
-See [TrainingTesseract](TrainingTesseract) for more details.
+See [TrainingTesseract](TrainingTesseract.md) for more details.

 ### Tesseract 2

 Easy: Replace `tessdata/eng.user-words` with your own word list, in the same format - UTF8 text, one word per line.

-More difficult, but better for a large dictionary: Replace `tessdata/eng.word-dawg` with one created from your own word list, using wordlist2dawg.
-See the [TrainingTesseract](TrainingTesseract) wiki page for details.
+More difficult, but better for a large dictionary:
+Replace `tessdata/eng.word-dawg` with one created from your own word list, using wordlist2dawg.
+See the [Training Tesseract](TrainingTesseract.md) documentation for details.

 ## wordlist2dawg doesn't work!